KeyFilm: Awards

 Many films received various (inter)national awards among which an Academy Award nomination Best foreign language film for Twin Sisters (2004), an International Emmy Award for telemovie De uitverkorene (The Chosen One) (2006) and the Prix Europa for Television Programme of the Year for De uitverkorene (The Chosen One) and Cloaca.

-Notable box office hits were Twin Sisters, Bride Flight, Soof, Soof 2, Soof 3 and So What is Love.
-In addition movies were selected for the international film festivals of Berlin (Nena), Toronto (Unfinished Sky, The Idol), San Sebastián (Godforsaken, Silent City), Venice (Queens) and International Film Festival Rotterdam (Family, Craving, Night of a 1000 Hours, The Beast in the Jungle, Beyond Sleep, Tench, A House in Jerusalem).
+Notable box office hits were Twin Sisters, Bride Flight, Soof, Soof 2, Soof 3, So What is Love and Honestly, I'm Fine.
+In addition, films were selected for the international film festivals of Berlin (Nena), Toronto (Unfinished Sky, The Idol), San Sebastián (Godforsaken, Silent City), Venice (Queens) and International Film Festival Rotterdam (Family, Craving, Night of a 1000 Hours, The Beast in the Jungle, Beyond Sleep, Tench, A House in Jerusalem).
 In 2018 the international co-production The Reports on Sarah and Saleem won the Special Jury Award for Best Scenario and the HBF Audience Award on the International Film Festival Rotterdam.

-Their films have been selected for the international A-festivals Hot Docs, IDFA, Berlinale, San Sebastián, Toronto, Venice and Rotterdam.
 In 2021 Swanenburg was the most streamed series on NPO.